cryptostorage/cryptostorage.com/README.md

 The tool runs only in your device's browser so funds are never entrusted to a third party by design.

 # Main Features
-- Generate secure cold storage for leading cryptocurrencies.
+- Generate secure cold storage for multiple cryptocurrencies.
 - 100% open-source, client-side, and free to use.
 - Keys are generated only in your browser and are never entrusted to a third party.
 - Easily create paper wallets or save to flash drive for safe, long-term storage.